Doctor of Audiology (Au.D.) Externship Information

 PEDIATRIC HEARING ASSESSMENT

 At Texas Hearing Institute, we specialize in identifying and treating children with hearing loss.
 As a Doctor of Audiology extern, you can expect to apply your previous pediatric clinic experiences and classroom knowledge to assess a diverse population, including children with multiple disabilities.
-You will perfect your skill of identifying difficult-to-test children with hearing loss by using behavioral observation audiometry, visual reinforcement audiometry, conditioned play audiometry, plus natural-sleep and sedated auditory brainstem response evaluations.
+You will perfect your testing skills on difficult-to-test children with hearing loss using Behavioral Observation Audiometry, Visual Reinforcement Audiometry, Conditioned Play Audiometry, as well as natural-sleep and sedated auditory brainstem response evaluations.

 PEDIATRIC HEARING TREATMENT AND INTERVENTION

-Texas Hearing Institute externs have the opportunity to follow children, from birth to 21 years old, through the evaluation process to the treatment process and beyond.
-Patients at Texas Hearing Institute are fit with traditional hearing aids, osseointegrated devices, and cochlear implants.
-You will gain experience fitting, troubleshooting, and adjusting these devices to ensure your patients are hearing adequately.
-You will work closely with families as they adjust to a diagnosis of hearing loss and face the day-to-day challenges of consistent hearing aid use.
+At Texas Hearing Institute, externs will have the opportunity to follow children from birth to 21 years of age through the evaluation process to the treatment process, and beyond.
+Patients at Texas Hearing Institute are fit with traditional hearing aids, bone conduction hearing aids, osseointegrated devices, and cochlear implants.
+You will have the opportunity to fit, troubleshoot and adjust these devices to ensure your patients are hearing adequately.
+You will also have the opportunity to work closely with families as they adjust to a diagnosis of hearing loss and face the day-to-day challenges of consistent hearing aid use.

 MELINDA WEBB SCHOOL AND FM SYSTEMS

-Externs will also work closely with the Melinda Webb School, the auditory-oral approach school that is housed within Texas Hearing Institute.
-You will program, verify, and troubleshoot FM systems and ensure that children in the Melinda Webb School are hearing appropriately.
+Texas Hearing Institute offers a unique experience not only for our broad range of patients you will encounter on a daily basis, but also because of the Melinda Webb School (MWS)—the auditory-oral approach school that is housed within Texas Hearing Institute.
+During the extern's time at Texas Hearing Institute, they will be at the Melinda Webb School on a daily basis to help program, verify, and troubleshoot FM systems and ensure that children in the Melinda Webb School are hearing appropriately.

 The Audiology Department works closely with the Melinda Webb School, Speech Therapy Services, ENTs, and other hearing loss providers.
 This provides externs with the opportunity to participate in multidiscipline meetings where providers work together to ensure Texas Hearing Institute’s patients achieve optimal listening and speaking outcomes.